Want to become an ESO Student?

 All documents should be submitted in English, although translation of certificates and diplomas is not required.

-The closing date for applications is May 1.
+The closing date for the next round of applications is November 15.
 To apply on-line, please visit the ESO recruitment portal.
 Review of the applications, including the references, will begin immediately.
 Incomplete applications will not be considered.
-Candidates will be notified of the results in July or August, and successful applicants can begin their studentships between August and March.
+Candidates will be notified of the results in December, and successful applicants can begin their studentships between January and August 2016.

 What you can expect from us